 What Changed

-Amendments to SR 946.231.116.9, harmonizing Belarus sanctions with Russia's regime, particularly in goods (e.g., export restrictions on chemicals, metals, plastics for military/tech strengthening), financial services (e.g., transaction bans on additional banks), and energy sectors.
+- Amendments to SR 946.231.116.9, harmonizing Belarus sanctions with Russia's regime, particularly in goods (e.g., export restrictions on chemicals, metals, plastics for military/tech strengthening),...

-- Freeze assets of newly sanctioned persons/entities and prohibit dealings (e
+- Freeze assets of newly sanctioned persons/entities and prohibit dealings (e.g., no transactions with listed banks, no exports of restricted goods).

-- Update compliance systems, transaction monitoring rules, and staff training for goods/financial/energy sanctions; cease any prohibited services (e
+- Update compliance systems, transaction monitoring rules, and staff training for goods/financial/energy sanctions; cease any prohibited services (e.g., SWIFT-like messaging for listed banks).

 Key Dates

-18 July 2025 - EU adopts 18th sanctions package against Russia and additional Belarus measures.
+- EU adopts 18th sanctions package against Russia and additional Belarus measures

-13 December 2025 - Related expansion of Russia/Belarus lists (22 persons, 42 entities, 116 ships, 45 trade firms) takes effect, relevant for harmonization context.
+- Related expansion of Russia/Belarus lists (22 persons, 42 entities, 116 ships, 45 trade firms) takes effect, relevant for harmonization context

 Compliance Impact

 Urgency: High - Effective 30 October 2025, these changes demand immediate portfolio screening and reporting, with non-compliance risking FINMA enforcement, asset seizure, or criminal penalties under sanctions laws.
-Matters due to rapid alignment with evolving EU packages, increasing circumvention ri
+Matters due to rapid alignment with evolving EU packages, increasing circumvention risks via Belarus, and heightened FINMA scrutiny on financial intermediaries amid ongoing Russia/Ukraine conflict.

 BankPayment ProviderAll Firms